moderndatacompany/dataos.info/docs/interfaces/operations.md

 - **Query Analysis**: Get a complete overview of the completed/failed/running queries.
 Cluster and user wise queries can be observed/debugged from this app's UI.
 - **Cluster Analysis**: View cluster analysis, giving users valuable insights into available clusters.
 - **Grafana**: Leverage Grafana's capabilities to visualize and explore metrics, logs, and traces in the DataOS environment, enabling effective cluster assessment and data analysis.
-- **Bifrost**: This app provides a efficient GUI to create & manage policies to provide flexible, fine-grained access control for administrators across the applications, users, services, stacks & use cases.
+- **Bifrost**: Utilize Bifrost's efficient graphical user interface for creating and managing policies to provide flexible and fine-grained access control for  across various applications, users, services, stacks, and use cases.
 To learn more, refer to [Bifrost](./bifrost.md).

 ## Launching Operations App